 The final stop that we recommend is, Dyrholaey, a jagged rock arch that looks like a deep blue window into the ocean.
 This along with another black sand beach named Reynisdrangar, makes it the perfect way to end a fabulous day.

 We will arrange accommodation for you half-way along the south coast, near the idyllic villages of Vik or Kirkjubæjarklaustur.

-From there you will drive through more dramatic countryside until you arrive at the Skaftafell National Park, where you will meet one of our expert glacier guides, who will take you to the majestic Vatnajökull Glacier, which is Europe’s largest.
+Next, it's time for your thrilling glacier hike.
+You’ll meet one of our expert glacier guides at the booking office, who will take you to the majestic Vatnajökull Glacier, which is Europe’s largest.
 No words can really describe what it is like to hike on a glacier: a vast, white-landscape, carpeted by pristine snow, which is thousands of years old, it is an experience that will remain with you until the day that you die.

-If you are still feeling energetic after your time on Vatnajökull, then we strongly recommend taking the short hike to the Svartifoss waterfall, renowned for the circular stream of roaring water that crashes down over its basalt columns into the green valley below.
-The beautiful contrasts between the water and the dark black rocks, makes it a truly majestic experience that you are sure to appreciate.
+We also strongly recommend taking the short hike to Svartifoss Waterfall, renowned for the circular stream of roaring water that crashes down over its basalt columns into the green valley below.
+The beautiful contrasts between the water and the dark black rocks makes it a truly majestic experience that you are sure to appreciate.